Exclusive - China quizzes audit giants on foreign regulator

-NEW YORK/SINGAPORE China's financial regulators have asked the world's biggest audit firms to urgently review their work on U.S.-listed Chinese companies and give details on information they may have provided to overseas regulators, two sources told Reuters.
+NEW YORK/SINGAPORE China's financial regulators have asked the world's biggest audit firms to conduct an urgent review of their work on U.S.-listed Chinese companies and provide them with details on information they may have provided to overseas regulators, two sources told Reuters.

-The unprecedented move, following a string of accounting scandals at U.S.-listed Chinese companies, is set to ratchet up tensions between the financial regulators of America and China.
+The move is set to ratchet up tensions between the financial regulators of America and China following a string of accounting scandals at U.S.-listed Chinese companies.

 Last month the U.S. Securities and Exchange Commission (SEC) asked an American court to enforce a subpoena it sent to Deloitte Touche Tohmatsu's DLTE.UL China practice for work papers from its audit of scandal-hit Longtop Financial Technologies Ltd LGFTY.PK.

-Two sources from the audit industry told Reuters that the Ministry of Finance and China Securities Regulatory Commission (CSRC) met last week with the so-called 'Big Four' audit firms -- KPMG KPMG.UL, PricewaterhouseCoopersPWC.UL, Ernst & Young ERNY.UL and Deloitte -- along with two smaller firms.
+Two sources from the audit industry told Reuters that the Ministry of Finance and China Securities Regulatory Commission (CSRC) met with the so-called 'Big Four' audit firms -- KPMG KPMG.UL, PricewaterhouseCoopersPWC.UL, Ernst & Young ERNY.UL and Deloitte -- along with two smaller firms last week.

 The firms were requested by the government to conduct an urgent review of all audits they had done on U.S.-listed Chinese firms in 2010 along with work on U.S. initial public offerings by Chinese companies.